5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/04_Advanced_Patching.md

 ### Example 4

-When the variabl read-only, the workaround is as follows:
+When the variable read-only, the workaround is as follows:

 1. Rename the original method
 2. Redefine it with an SSDT and return back the required value